Categories

 • If you don’t want to micro-manage on your wedding day, you don’t have to

-• Pro always takes your posing suggestions
+• Photog always takes your posing suggestions

 • If she is sick, injured or unable to work, she sends a good, professional, reliable replacement shooter